wkirschbaum/blog-old/_posts/2019-08-19-breaking-out-a-gem.md

 categories: ruby programming
 ---

 If you have some code to abstract in an application, you don't have to do a big bang change to rewrite the code.
-Do the following steps as a guideline.
+Use the following steps as a guideline.

 1. Identify what you want to abstract
 2. Roughly move the code you want to abstract into a separate file or folder.